Bob Marlin

-Robert Lee Marlin (born March 5, 1959) is an American college basketball coach who is the current head men's basketball coach for the Louisiana Ragin’ Cajuns men’s basketball team.
-Previously, he was the head coach at Sam Houston State from 1998 to 2010.
+Robert Lee Marlin (born March 5, 1959) is an American college basketball coach who is currently an assistant coach at the University of North Florida.
+Previously, he was the head coach at Sam Houston State University and the University of Louisiana.

 Early life and education

 Born in Tupelo, Mississippi, Marlin graduated from Mississippi State University in 1981 with a B.S. in physical education.
 Marlin completed a master's degree in health and physical education at Northeast Louisiana University (now the University of Louisiana at Monroe) in 1983.

 Coaching career

 Early assistant positions (1983–1990)

 While attending graduate school at Northeast Louisiana, Marlin was a graduate assistant for the Northeast Louisiana Indians men's basketball team under Mike Vining from 1981 to 1983, during which Northeast Louisiana made the 1982 NCAA tournament.

 After graduate school, Marlin worked in his first full-time coaching job as an assistant at Houston Baptist from 1983 to 1989 under Gene Iba and Tommy Jones.
 Marlin helped Houston Baptist qualify for the 1984 NCAA tournament.

 In the 1989–90 season, Marlin was an assistant at Marshall under Dana Altman on a team that finished second in the Southern Conference.